Azure-Samples/Cognitive-Face-CSharp-sample/README.md

-# Microsoft Cognitive Services - Face Service Tutorial Sample
+---
+services: cognitive-services, face
+platforms: android, java
+author: noellelacharite
+---

+# Face service tutorial - detect and frame faces in an image

-This repository contains the sample showcased in [Getting Started with Face API in C# Tutorial](https://docs.microsoft.com/en-us/azure/cognitive-services/face/tutorials/faceapiincsharptutorial#fullsource).
+This repository contains the sample showcased in [Getting Started with Face API in C# Tutorial](https://docs.microsoft.com/en-us/azure/cognitive-services/face/tutorials/faceapiincsharptutorial).
 The sample uses the Windows client library for the Cognitive Services Face service.

 ## Features